 privkey.pem – your PEM-encoded private key

-In the Certificates section, you can now set the file path refer to the
+In the Certificates section, set the file path refer to the .pem files:

 Then, don’t forget to Save config.